Bird watching is a favorite pastime on the ranch and brings all of us so much joy.

 The old cottonwoods that canopy the house are perfect for tree nesters and cavity dwellers.

 These sights are carefully selected and are often out of sight.
 To see our feathered friends more clearly, we strategically place a couple of bird feeders off the deck of the ranch house for prime viewing.

 The passerine birds are often very colorful, with flashes of orange, blue and red fluttering to and from their nest.

 Although a few bird species stay through the winter, most show up in the spring, raise their families, then bunch up in the fall and head south.

 Each species seeks its specific niche within the prairie ecosystem.
-The diversity of the prairie grasses with open arid areas, dotted with prairie playas, is the required habitat for these species.
+The diversity of the prairie grasses, or open arid areas, dotted with prairie playas, is the required habitat for many of these species.

 There are currently over 200 species of ground-nesting birds on the Great Plains prairies.
 These grassland birds have been on the decline since the mid 1800’s.